fititnt/infrastructure-as-code-ad-hoc-ansible/README.md

 ## How to "install" this collection of Ansible Ad Hoc scripts

+Choose **one** of the options.
+This repository is not one Ansible Role, and every script here is one-file-script.

-### Manually copy each content file from the public page
+### 1. Manually copy each content file from the public page

 - Go to <https://github.com/fititnt/ansible-ad-hoc>
 - Choose what files you want, ignore the others
 - Copy and paste where you want
   - Then just use different paths than `ad-hoc/info/` on your documentation

-### Add a copy to a folder called "ad-hoc" on your current project
+### 2. Add a copy to a folder called "ad-hoc" on your current project

 ```bash
 git clone https://github.com/fititnt/ansible-ad-hoc.git ad-hoc/